 Indiana University School of Nursing offers a four-year program leading to the degree Bachelor of Science in Nursing.
-In this program, students spend the first year on the Bloomington Campus or in equivalent University work approved by the School of Nursing and the College of Arts and Sciences, and three years at the Medical Center in Indianapolis.
+In this program, students spend the first year on the Bloomington campus or in equivalent University work approved by the School of Nursing and the College of Arts and Sciences, and three years at the Medical Center in Indianapolis.

 Admission Requirements.
 Students admitted to Indiana University directly from high school and students transferring to Indiana University during their freshman year, must register in, and must meet the entrance requirements of, the Junior Division of the University.
-The following paragraphs indicate minimum requirements for admission.
+The following high school program is recommended for students planning to enroll in the School of Nursing: